ubicucsd/bootcamp_18_19/1_CommandLine.md

 **java** can be executed with ```java compiledfilename```

 **C** is executed like a shell script ```./out```

+---

+### TODO

+Okay, we now how to execute now.
+The FastQC folder you have now contains an executable called fastqc.
+Go into the folder containing the executable, type ```./fastqc --help``` to see usage instructions.
+Your task is simply to run the fastqc on each of the files sitting in the ``` ``` directory.
+These file are subsamples of the RNA-seq information from [this article] on gastric cancer in mice.
+The data is subsampled due to time and storage constrainst and the data is mouse(not human) due to legal restrictions placed on accessing human genetic data.

+---

 ## Tying It All Together